 - HELOC: A Home equity loan, though it’s not easy it’s the best possible way to “finance” your solar project.
 If you have access to tap your home equity line, then you will pay the lowest possible rate of interest available to you.
 We will patiently wait while this process is completed by you and your bank.

-- PPA/Lease: This is where you pay a set price per kilowatt for your power from the leasing company.
+- PPA (Power Purchase Agreement): This is where you pay a set price per kilowatt for your power from the leasing company.
 While it is modestly less than you pay the Utility, it is still substantially more than it would cost you to own the system, and most of these deals also include an annual escalator.
-This is again a great deal for the lease company and a poor deal for you the consumer.
+This is again a great deal for the leasing or PPA company and a poor deal for you the consumer.

 - Lease: A true lease where you pay a set fee each month, usually with annual payment escalators is the worst possible way to go solar.
 Sure, the equipment and ownership headache is the leasing companies but you are more than paying them for the trouble.
 They are very happy to take your money at the rates they are charging.

 +1 (760) 504-0388